MRLintern/NavierStokes-2D-ChannelFlow/README.md

 ## 2D Navier-Stokes Equations Solver for 2D Chanel Flow
-This code solves the Navier-Stokes Equations for 2D Open Chanel Flow.
+This code solves the Navier-Stokes Equations for 2D Open Channel Flow.
 The equations are discretized using the finite volume method.
 The Resulting System of Algebraic Equations is solved using the Successive Over-Relaxation (SOR) Method